 Will a Clawfoot Tub Add Value to My Home?

 Real estate agents report that at higher price points, buyers are more likely to want a statement tub in the master bath.
 The Cost vs. Value Report reports on the resale value on the homes of sellers who completed upscale bathroom remodels prior to sale.
 In these projects studied by the report, sellers added freestanding soaking tubs with high-end faucets.
 At resale, they recouped an average of 60% of what they put into the bathroom remodel.

-For more details about how a bathtub can enhance resale value, see our post Will a Tub Add Value to My Home?
+For more details about how a bathtub can enhance resale value, see our post about how a bathtub impacts the value of a home.